Directed Acyclic Graph Convolutional Networks

 \section{Introduction}

 \IEEEPARstart{T}{\lowercase{he}} increasing complexity of data and tasks calls for statistical learning from signals on non-Euclidean domains~\cite{bronstein2017geometric}.
 Graph Signal Processing (GSP) represents said irregular domains using graphs and leverages their topology as a prior to effectively process relational data~\cite{ortega2018pieee,Dong_2020,leus2023spmag}.
-GSP advances have facilitated the principled designs of Graph Neural Network (GNN) architectures and contributed to our understanding of their stability properties, with impact to a host of network-centric machine learning (ML) applications~\cite{bronstein2017geometric,ruiz2021graph,wu2020comprehensive}.
-GNNs learn graph-aware nodal representations through local message passing operations that implement graph convolutions~\cite{kipf2016semi,xu2019powerfulgraphneuralnetworks,ruiz2021graph}, attention mechanisms~\cite{veličković2018graphattentionnetworks}, or autoencoder~\cite{wang2017mgae,rey2021overparametrized}, just to name a few notable instances from an ever-growing list rooted in the seminal recurrent architecture introduced in~\cite{scarselli2008graph}.}
+GSP advances have facilitated the principled designs of Graph Neural Network (GNN) architectures and contributed to our understanding of their stability properties, with impact to a host of network-centric machine learning (ML) applications~\cite{bronstein2017geometric,ruiz2021graph,wu2020comprehensive,rozada2025unrolling}.
+GNNs learn graph-aware nodal representations through local message passing operations that implement graph convolutions~\cite{kipf2016semi,xu2019powerfulgraphneuralnetworks,ruiz2021graph}, attention mechanisms~\cite{petar2018graphattentionnetworks}, or autoencoders~\cite{wang2017mgae,rey2021overparametrized}, {just to name a few notable instances from an ever-growing list rooted in the seminal recurrent architecture introduced in~\cite{scarselli2008graph}.}

 Directed graph models of, e.g., flows, citations, precedence, or, cause-effect relationships are ubiquitous.
 Incorporating directionality into GNNs introduces a strong inductive bias to boost information distillation for scalable learning in this context.
 However, this comes with well-documented challenges~\cite{marques2020signal}, which are accentuated in the case of \emph{directed acyclic graphs} (DAGs). {While DAGs do not require iterative message passing due to the absence of cycles, this does not imply that generic aggregation-based GNN architectures are well suited for learning from DAG-supported signals.
-In fact, designing effective learning models for DAGs remains a nontrivial endeavor, as, e.g., DAGs have nilpotent adjacency matrices, which lead to a collapsed spectrum and prevent the direct use of spectral-based tools~\cite{seifert2023causal}.
-Despite these issues, DAGs are widely adopted in causal inference~\cite{peters2017elements}, learning with Bayesian networks and structural causal models~\cite{peters2014identifiability,zheng2018dags,saboksayr2023colide,dAcunto2023multiscale}, code parsing~\cite{allamanis2018survey}, or performance prediction for architectural optimization of deep neural networks~\cite{zhang2018graph}.
+In fact, designing effective learning models for DAGs remains a nontrivial endeavor, as, e.g., DAGs have nilpotent adjacency matrices, which lead to a collapsed spectrum and prevent the direct use of spectral-based tools~\cite{seifert2023causal,huang2022graph,yang2025deeper}}.
+Despite these issues, DAGs are widely adopted in causal inference~\cite{peters2017elements}, learning with Bayesian networks and structural causal models~\cite{peters2014identifiability,zheng2018dags,saboksayr2023colide,dAcunto2023multiscale,rey2025non}, code parsing~\cite{allamanis2018survey}, or performance prediction for architectural optimization of deep neural networks~\cite{zhang2018graph}.